Banka district: Culture

 A temple dedicated to the Hindu goddess Durga is located in Banka.
 Every year during Durga Puja, devotees from many parts of India visit this temple.
 Two temples-Narshimha (one of the incarnations of Vishnu and the other one of goddess Kali) Temple and Digamber Jain Tirthanakar-are located at the top of a mountain known as Mandar Parbat, which is about 500 m tall and made of a single piece of stone.
 The management of the Narshimha temple is under a trust.
 Another temple, Avantika Nath, is located at the bottom of Mandar Parbat.
 The Avantika Nath Temple Trust, founded by the late Babu Biro Singh of the village of Sabalpur, maintains the temple.
 A temple of Lord Shiva is in Jethore hill near Chanan River.
 The literal meaning of Jethore is "jyesth" meaning elder Gaur means brother of Deoghar temple.
 Maa Kali Mandir in Kamalpur village is another temple.
 A Mahalakshmi temple is located in front of Paapharni Pond.

 Recently, Lakshminarayan Temple was built in the centre of Paapharni through the contributions of locals.
 It is managed by a trust headed by Fateh Bahadur Singh of erstwhile Sabalpur state.
 3 km east of Rajoun village Mahada is situated, which has goddesses Durga Mandir and Kali Mandir, and god Shiva Mandir.

 The district is known for its rich tribal culture and its handicrafts and handlooms.
 The homemade Khadi and silk of the area are popular.
 Most of the raw silk cocoon is produced in Katoria; in fact, major part of the raw materials required for silk industry in Bhagalpur is supplied from Katoria.

 Tourism

 Mandargiri Digambar Jain Siddha Kshetra is located at the top of a mountain known as Mandar Parbat, which is about 500 m tall and made of a single piece of stone.
 This place is related to the three Kalyanka-Tup (penance), Keval Gyan (omniscience), & Moksha of Bhagawan Vasupujya.
 It means that this is the place where Vasupujya Swami accepted penance, achieved the supernatural knowledge and finally got salvation.
-Moolnayak of this temple is a coral-colored idol of Lord Vasupujya in Padmasana posture.
-A 5 feet tall statue of Vasupoojya is also present here.
+Moolnayak of this temple is a coral-coloured idol of Lord Vasupujya in Padmasana posture.
+A 5-foot tall statue of Vasupoojya is also present here.
 The temple also has a Dharamshala equipped with modern facilities.